-And moving this online is extra helpful.
+And moving this online (or to hybrid events) is extra helpful.
 This is due to:

 Increased accessibility: This is in more ways than one.
 Online classes allow for increased accessibility for seniors because anyone with an internet connection and a device can join.
 You don't need to have the ability to drive a car, have someone else transport you, and there are options for various levels of ability and experience.
 If you need to stick to his seated workout, you can try exercises like chair yoga or seated tap dancing.

 It's affordable: Online exercising has a lot of free options.
 For example, there are almost endless exercise options on platforms such as YouTube, Instagram, and Facebook.
 Lots of exercise platforms also offer free trials or sample classes for free that everyone should take advantage of!
 Here’s a great place to get started: try our free trial for the whole month of June for unlimited classes!